-Here are several tried and true and easy tips for creating and maximizing storage space.
+Here are several tried and true and easy tips to create more storage space.

 The easiest was to maximize your storage space is to learn how to declutter.
 Clutter drains energy and costs time and money according to Zaslow.
 Regularly decluttering is a key step in maximizing storage spaces.
 For help, follow our Declutter Guide where we take you room-by-room through your home.